kourgeorge/project-origin/docs/Creature.md

 ### Memory and Oral Tradition
-The creature has a memory that accumulates it's experiences.
+The creature has a memory that accumulates its experiences.
 The size of the memory is limited by the creature's DNA.
 "Oral Tradition" is the knowledge passed from generation to generation.
 While this functionality is not implemented in the abstract class creature, in humans, a subclass of creature, ancestors inherit their memories to their offsprings.